MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

     :figwidth: 700px
     :target: ../_static/images/3DPDG12.PNG

+Once you have a STL file saved of your design you are ready for the next section of this tutorial.
+,
 Printing
 ^^^^^^^^

 The .STL file will be imported into a slicer, a software that produces a path for the 3D printer to follow to be able to print the model.
-This set of commands or language is known as G-code, and it tells the printer what movements to make from begging to end of the print.
+This set path is known as G-code, and it tells the printer what movements to make from the begging to the end of the print.

 .. figure:: ../_static/images/3DPDG13.PNG
     :figwidth: 700px